Compare 2021 car insurance rates by carrier

 Full coverage car insurance rates by carrier

 Based on the rate data provided for top insurers, The Hanover is the most expensive auto insurer for full coverage at an annual rate of $2,492.
 The second priciest insurer, AAA, charges its drivers about $1,948 per year.
-MetLife is the third most expensive full coverage carrier, with annual premiums coming in at $1,923.
+MetLife is the third most expensive full coverage carrier, with average annual premiums coming in at $1,923.